 I finished my shopping trip and my bag of candy.
 It would have been around 200 grams which is a lot of sugar.
 After my shopping trip, as promised, I went to the restaurant and stuffed my face with meatballs and chips.
 I was acutely aware that I wasn’t enjoying it.
 Who wants to sit in an Ikea restaurant, alone, surrounded by all these happy families and couples?
 I ate fast, and I went home.
 I felt bloated and sick.

 The day went past.
 When my evening plans were cancelled, I decided to go and see a movie.
 On the way out of the cinema, I couldn’t resist getting a “tiny scoop” of buttons and chocolate-covered raisins at the local convenience store.
 They tasted disgusting.
 I was reminded of how far I had come with my food habits.
 I threw them out.

 My body was loaded with sugar, and I started to feel down.
 It was sadness.
 A combination of letting myself down, feeling slightly sick from all the crap (sugar) I had eaten that day and a feeling of loneliness and isolation.
 And then it struck me: I know this feeling.

 The power of Nutritional Awareness

-Nevertheless, the sadness was making me feel good.
+Nevertheless, the sadness made me feel good.
 I understood this feeling; I was comfortable inside it.
-And at that moment I realised that it was the food that brought me to that point.
-I thought by myself “Wow, this is nutritional awareness, this is what food can do to people”.
+And at that moment, I realised that it was the food that brought me to that point.
+I thought, “Wow, this is nutritional awareness.
+This is what food can do to people”.

 Now consider this for a moment: How is food causing you to feel in a certain way?
-Can you relate the food that you crave to a specific “happy moment” in life that you are trying to hold on to?
-What foods do you use to numb pain of past (or present) experiences?
-How do you feel after you have been indulging in foods that you know are not good for you?
+Can you relate the food you crave to a specific “happy moment” in life that you are trying to hold on to?
+What foods do you use to numb the pain of past (or present) experiences?
+How do you feel after indulging in foods you know are not good for you?

-Off course, if you now gained the awareness that you are not aware, you have just treated your soul with some great healing nourishment.
+Off course, if you have now gained the awareness that you are unaware, you have just treated your soul with some excellent healing nourishment.